article

 What the current employer-language sample says

-The current employer-language panel does not prove national demand, but it does show useful practice vocabulary.
+The current small dated sample of public job postings does not prove national demand, but it does show useful practice vocabulary.
 The no-degree reader should use it as a checklist for artifacts.

 Sampled rolePublic-ready samplesRecurring skill languageCertification language